f-neri/Wirtz-collaboration/README.md

 # Wirtz-collaboration
-Collaboration with Wirtz group on morphology and heterogeneity in senescent cells
+Collaboration with Wirtz group on heterogeneity in senescent cells